 Why should we care about future generations?

 We can only care about future generations in an abstract way, by projecting the care we feel about current generations.
 Ecologist Diane Hunt suggests this may be easier to do for the near future, for our children and our children’s children, but if each generation thinks this way, “the future will be cared for in a succeeding chain of concern.”
-If we need a personal interest so we care, we might consider that future generations may be our bloodline.
+If we need a personal interest so we care, we might consider that future generations could be our own bloodline.

 How do we know what future people will be like and what their needs and preferences will be?

-A Utilitarian view would be that we have an obligation to minimize suffering and maximise happiness.
+A Utilitarian view would be that we have an obligation to minimise suffering and maximise happiness.
 We don’t know what type of society future people will live in – society changes constantly with new inventions often born out of looking for cheaper, more efficient, easily produced options.
 However, we can make a reasonable guess for the near future because people’s needs will be similar to ours.
 They will need air, water and soil free from excess pollution and fossil fuels, and we also know what poses a danger to health and wellbeing.

 How do we balance their needs and preferences against those of the living?

 How do we define basic needs?
 Is it shelter, food and clothing only, or does it include anything for pleasure?
 A Utilitarian might argue that the maximum happiness of people alive is most important, but should future people’s basic needs be overruled by our preferences?
-An economic argument would discount future interest, but life and health isn’t worth any less in the future.
+An economic argument would discount future interest, but life and health aren’t worth any less in the future.
 If a resource is non-renewable and there is no substitute then shouldn’t we ensure that future generations can meet their basic needs?
 Minerals are an example, essential to human, animal and plant nutrition.
 Fossil fuels are needed for heat and industry, unless water, wind, solar or nuclear energy can be used.

 How should we consider future generations?

-Non-renewable energy resources have a fixed supply, and mineral resources can be re-cycled but not regenerated, so these resources should be used no more than to satisfy basic needs.
+Non-renewable energy resources have a fixed supply, and mineral resources can be recycled but not regenerated, so these resources should be used no more than to satisfy basic needs.
 Economists might argue that this generation should continue to use resources and generate wealth to pass on a society as advanced as possible in science and technology.
 That way, although future generations may inherit fewer resources, new resources can be discovered.
 However, new technologies take time to develop and industry is polluting essential resources of soil, air and water.
-Economists argue that taxation on pollution will encourage improvements in industry while sustainability advocates look at reducing and gradually replacing the use of fossil fuels with renewable resources.
+Economists argue that taxation on pollution will encourage improvements in industries while sustainability advocates look at reducing and gradually replacing the use of fossil fuels with renewable resources.

 Ecological economists may have the answer